 Absolute time format: defines whether the absolute time values are to be shown “Decimal”, hence in seconds, or as (“Time”) in the format hh:mm:ss.xxx.
 183.21 (“Decimal”) and 03:03.21 (“Time”) represent the same, namely “3 minutes, 1 seconds and 230 milliseconds”.

-Milliseconds digits: defines how many post decimal positions should be used when displaying milliseconds..
+Milliseconds digits: defines how many post decimal positions should be used when displaying milliseconds.

 Examples: